Divergence: Tensor field

-If tensor is symmetric A_{ij} = A_{ji} then $\operatorname{div} (\mathbf{A}) = \nabla \cdot \mathbf A$.
-Because of this, often in the literature the two definitions (and symbols div and $\nabla \cdot$) are used interchangeably (especially in mechanics equations where tensor symmetry is assumed).
+The second of these was the form suggested by the progenitor of vector algebra, J. Willard Gibbs; thus if one is following Gibbsian notation strictly, this should be the form adopted.
+Note that if a tensor is symmetric A_{ij} = A_{ji} then the two forms are equivalent.
+Because of this, often in the literature the two definitions (and symbols div and $\nabla \cdot$) are used interchangeably (especially in mechanics equations where tensor symmetry is usually assumed).